 Conflicts of Interest: Business Decisions Involving Family Members

-A conflict of interest also arises when you are in a position to make or influence employment- related decisions for your Family Member.
+A Conflict of Interest also arises when you are in a position to make or influence employment-related decisions for your Family Member.
 You may not make an employment-related decision for a Family Member that is not in the best interest of the Company.
 Therefore, all employment-related decisions at the Company—such as hiring, promotion, compensation, benefits, performance evaluation, disciplinary action, and termination—must be made objectively and without regard to personal interests, including the interests of Family Members.
-Employees should not work in a direct or indirect reporting relationship with a Family Member, unless the reporting structure is approved by an appropriate company executive and Human Resources.
+Employees should not work in a direct or indirect reporting relationship with a Family Member unless the reporting structure is approved by an appropriate company executive and Human Resources.

 Conflicts of Interest: Loans and Other Benefits